Lamer87/Space_Engineers_DLC_unlocker/README.md

     </p></details>

     - v1.1:
-            - updated CreamAPI from 4.5.0.0 to 5.1.0.0 (contains a specific fix for Space Engineers)
+            - Updated CreamAPI from 4.5.0.0 to 5.1.0.0 (contains a specific fix for Space Engineers)
-            - the tool detects if you have the old CreamAPI version and prompts you to update
+            - The tool detects if you have the old CreamAPI version and prompts you to update
-            - added tips to the tool if you get errors as well as small additions to other messages
+            - Added tips to the tool if you get errors, as well as small additions to other messages
-            - added tips to creamapi.ini to make it easier for you if you want to make changes yourself
+            - Added tips to creamapi.ini, to make it easier for you if you want to make any changes
-            - you can find the old 4.5.0.0 CreamAPI in the backup folder (needed to check)
+            - You can find the old 4.5.0.0 CreamAPI in the backup folder (needed for update check)
-            - removed linux/osx version because it was a mess (for more info, see discussions)
+            - Removed linux/osx version because it was a mess (for more info, see discussions)

 <br>